-Parameter values are stored in RAM with battery powered backup, so any changes you make will normally be preserved even when the receiver is turned off. ("Power-Up Control," on page 105, describes an exception.)
+Parameter values are stored in RAM with battery powered backup, so any changes you make will normally be preserved even when the receiver is turned off. (the Power-Up Control section, describes an exception.)

-The Control Screen
+5.1 The Control Screen

 Displays a multi-screen menu whose menu items represent groups of parameters you can inspect and change.